djipco/webmidi/website/api/classes/Note.md

 If you prefer to work with raw MIDI values (0-127), you can use [`rawAttack`](#rawAttack) and [`rawRelease`](#rawRelease) to both get and set the values.

-The note may have a duration.
+The note may have a [`duration`](#duration).
 If it does, playback will be automatically stopped when the duration has elapsed by sending a **noteoff** event.
 By default, the duration is set to `Infinity`.
 In this case, it will never stop playing unless explicitly stopped by calling a method such as [OutputChannel.stopNote()](OutputChannel#stopNote), [Output.stopNote()](Output#stopNote) or similar.